uqhwen2/MACAL/README.md

 $ bash Symmetry.sh
 $ bash Sim.sh
 ```
 ~1h for each of the methods to terminate for 20 seeds (default setting, for reproducing the result as depicted in the paper) in total, so <4h to let all four methods terminate.
-For the sake of your valuable time, consider reducing the seed to 2 to significantly save time, the convergence behaviour won't deviate much.
+For the sake of your valuable time, consider reducing the seed to 2 to significantly save time, the convergence behaviour won't deviate much, e.g., modify '''for j in $(seq 0 19) in Random.sh''' to be '''for j in $(seq 0 1)''' for 2 random seeds.

 ### Visualization on PEHE
 ```.sh